jobsamuel/oh-my-ubuntu/README.md

 # oh-my-ubuntu
-A bash script that customizes my Ubuntu
+A bash script collection that customizes my Ubuntu